 “The overriding issue is preventing migration [of the chemicals] into the wells,” said Karnig Ohannessian, the Navy’s deputy assistant secretary for environment.
 “That’s going to take a longer time.”
 But, he said, "we're starting to have our arms around this."

 Officials say they have addressed sites with the greatest danger of drinking-water contamination.
-They have also checked on-base drinking water and are providing clean water where needed.
-The rest of the process is slow, they say, because they must follow complex federal rules.
+All three branches have also checked on-base drinking water and are providing clean water where needed.
+The rest of the process is slow, officials say, because they must follow complex federal rules.

 Whether the chemicals — which don’t degrade once they’re in groundwater — move quickly or slowly depends on what type of water system they’re in, said William Battaglin, a research hydrologist for the U.S. Geological Survey, based in Colorado.
 “Waiting [to clean up] doesn’t necessarily make it tremendously worse, but there could be situations where waiting would make the contaminant move from the source,” he said.